TikTok Is Testing an In-App AI Chatbot Called "Tako"

 Why?

-Because users simply derive way too much "entertainment" or "utility" or "inspiration" from said platforms, they see/believe/think/conclude "the good" far outweighs "the bad."
+Because users derive way too much "entertainment" or "utility" or "inspiration" from said platforms; they see/believe/think/conclude "the good" far outweighs "the bad."

-It's that *very* kind of succumbed thinking and collective psyche-surrender that TikTok and other social platforms $$bank on$$ because their ad models require keeping us glued and engaged for as long as possible.
+It's that very kind of succumbed thinking and collective surrender that TikTok and other social platforms bank on because their ad models require keeping users engaged for as long as possible.

 Getting back to TikTok